Dan's Hiking Pages: Hikes in the San Gabriels and Beyond

 Today Mt.
 Baldy is the must-hike summit of the San Gabriels.

-East Approach from Manker Flats via Baldy Notch and the Devels Backbone Trail (13.6 or 6.4 miles r.t.) - The is a popular route because it can take advantage of riding the ski lift (which runs on weekends during the non-snow seasons) from Manker Flats to Baldy Notch, taking 7.2 miles and 1200 feet of elevation gain from the hike.
+East Approach from Manker Flats via Baldy Notch and Devels Backbone Trail (13.6 or 6.4 miles r.t.) - The is a popular route because it can take advantage of riding the ski lift (which runs on weekends during the non-snow seasons) from Manker Flats to Baldy Notch, taking 7.2 miles and 1200 feet of elevation gain from the hike.
 Thus, the shortest hike to Baldy (using the ski lift) is a round trip from Baldy Notch (6.4 miles r.t., 2300' elevation gain).
 Or the hiker can start at Manker Flats and walk up the service road to Baldy Notch (7800') and then on to the summit (13.6 miles r.t., 3800' elevation gain.).
 Or the hiker can take the ski lift one way, either up or down (for a r.t. of 10.0 miles, saving 3.6 miles).
 Read hike descriptions.

 A less traveled option to Baldy Notch uses a steep dirt road coming from the east from Stockton Flat (8 miles r.t., 1,800 gain from Stockton Flat to the Notch).

-Views from atop Mt.
-San Antonio:
+Views from atop Mount San Antonio:

-Surrounding Mt.
+View east toward Mt.
+Hardwood from the east slope of Mt.
+Baldy Surrounding Mt.
 Baldy, like princes in a royal court, a host of "niners" salute the crown of the San Gabriels.
 To the immediate west, West Baldy (9988'); to the immediate east, Mt.
 Harwood (9552'); to the north, Pine Mt.
-(9648') (on the left, behind) and Dawson Peak (9575') (closest, and named for the grandfather of my good friend, Keith Dawson); to the northwest, across the canyon, Mt.
+(9648') (on the left, behind) and Dawson Peak (9575') (closest, and named for mountaineering pioneer Glen Dawson (1912-2016), the grandfather of my good friend, Keith Dawson); to the northwest, across the canyon, Mt.
 Baden-Powell (9399'); one bump to the left, Mt.
 Burnham (8997' almost a niner, just 36 inches short); and one more bump to the left, Throop Peak (9138').

 To the south and southeast, a collection of "high 8s" guard the crown from the vast human sprawl.
 To the south (from and right to left): Ontario Peak (8693'), Buckhorn Peak (8441'), Cucamonga Peak (8859'), and the "Three Ts": Timber Mt.
-(8587'), Telegraph Peak (8983'), and Thunder Mt.
+(8303'), Telegraph Peak (8983'), and Thunder Mt.
 (8587').

 Looking toward the distant western region of the San Gabriels, broad Mt.
 Wilson (5710'), with its array of observatories and antennas 24 miles away, is easily recognizable.
 The neighboring peaks to its right are also recognizable with their distinctive profiles: Occidental Peak (5732'), Mt.
 Markhan (5742'), San Gabriel Peak (6161'), Mt.
 Disappointment (5960'), Mt.
 Lawlor (5957') and Strawberry Peak (6164'), the highest summit of the front range.
 And looking to the more immediate west, just to the right of East Baldy, Iron Mountain (8007') peeks up inconspicuously.
-However, it is the widely recognized as one of the two most inaccessible peaks of the San Gabriels (along with Rattlesnake Peak [5826'] out of view behind West Baldy).
+However, it is widely recognized as one of the two most inaccessible peaks of the San Gabriels (along with Rattlesnake Peak [5826'] out of view behind West Baldy).

 About 40 miles to the south stands Orange County's highest mountain, popularly called "Saddleback," with its Modjeska Peak (5496') and Santiogo Peak (5687'), usually poking above the haze.
 To the southwest, Catalina Island, 26 miles from the mainland, can generally be seen rising above the marine layer and smog.

-And looking north on one of those unusually clear days, a visitor to Old Baldy's summit can sight the 12,000- to 14,000-foot pinnacles of the southern High Sierras, with majestic Mt.
+Llamas on the summit of Mt.
+Baldy And looking north on one of those unusually clear days, a visitor to Old Baldy's summit can sight the 12,000- to 14,000-foot pinnacles of the southern High Sierras, with majestic Mt.
 Witney (14,494), the highest point in the continental U.S., 160 miles away.
 Less lofty to the north is the vast Mojave desert.

 And then there is the manmade stuff to see.
 What can I say about the immense human sprawl of the L.A Basin?
 On many days, particularly in summer, when the smog and haze clog the basin, you see virtually nothing beyond the immediate mountains.
 But on clearer days when the off-shore winds blow the atmospheric gunk out to sea, the view of the vast mortal habitation is quite remarkable.
 To the east Interstate 15 snakes through the Cajon Pass, which forms the natural boundary between the San Gabriel Mountains and the San Bernardino Mountains.
 To the northeast Victor Valley's tri-cities of Victorville, Hesperia, and Apple Valley sprawl out before you.
 And to the north, partially hidden by the mountains, Antelope Valley blankets the Mojave Desert.